connery-io/deepl/README.md

-# Deepl
+# DeepL

-Connery plugin to use Deepl&#x27;s translation service.
+Connery plugin to use DeepL translation service.

 The plugin currently contains one action 'DeepL Translate':

 - Translates text to a specified language with optional instructions.
-- Requires the user to explicitly mention Deepl and the target language in the request.
+- Requires the user to explicitly mention DeepL and the target language in the request.
 - Optional instructions for Connery assistant to process the translated text can be added.

 ## Repository structure